 Marry Me Chicken Soup Recipe

-This soul-warming Marry Me Chicken Soup blends sun-dried tomatoes, garlic, herbs, and tender chicken in a creamy broth loaded with pasta and spinach.
-Rich with Parmesan and cream cheese, it’s comforting, flavorful, and utterly irresistible—just one spoonful might win someone’s heart.
+This soul-warming Marry Me Chicken Soup blends sun-dried tomatoes, garlic, herbs, and tender chicken in a creamy broth and spinach.
+Rich with Parmesan, it’s comforting, flavorful, and utterly irresistible—just one spoonful might win someone’s heart.

 Prep Time 20 minutes